Ian McShane: Career

-His other roles include that of armed robber and gangland boss Jack Last in the Minder episode The Last Video Show.
+His other roles include that of armed robber and gangland boss Jack Last in the Minder episode "The Last Video Show".
 As Captain Hook in Shrek the Third, Ragnar Sturlusson in The Golden Compass, Tai Lung in Kung Fu Panda (for which he received an Annie Award nomination), crime boss Teddy Bass in Sexy Beast, and Mr. Bobinsky in Coraline.
-In live-action, he has performed in Hot Rod, the action/thriller Death Race, and The Seeker.
+In live-action he has performed in Hot Rod, the action/thriller Death Race, and The Seeker.
 He has appeared in The West Wing as a Russian diplomat.

+In July 2000, he created the role of Darryl Van Horne for the Original London production of the musical version of The Witches of Eastwick at the Theatre Royal, Drury Lane in London's West End.
+He stayed in the role until the show transferred to the Prince of Wales Theatre in March 2001.

 During 2007–08, he starred as Max in the 40th anniversary Broadway revival of Harold Pinter's The Homecoming, co-starring Eve Best, Raúl Esparza, and Michael McKean, and directed by Daniel Sullivan, at the Cort Theatre (16 December 2007 – 13 April 2008).

-In 2009, he appeared in Kings, which was drawn from the biblical story of David.
+In 2009 he appeared in Kings, which was drawn from the biblical story of David.
 His portrayal of King Silas Benjamin, an analogue of King Saul, was highly praised, with one critic writing: "Whenever Kings seems to falter, McShane appears to put bite marks all over the scenery."

-In 2010, McShane starred in The Pillars of the Earth as Bishop Waleran Bigod.
+In 2010 McShane starred in The Pillars of the Earth as Bishop Waleran Bigod.
 The series was a historical drama set in 12th-century England and adapted from Ken Follett's novel of the same name.
-That same year, it was confirmed that McShane would portray Edward "Blackbeard" Teach in the Walt Disney Company/Jerry Bruckheimer film Pirates of the Caribbean: On Stranger Tides.
+That same year it was confirmed that McShane would portray Edward "Blackbeard" Teach in the Walt Disney Company/Jerry Bruckheimer film Pirates of the Caribbean: On Stranger Tides.
 McShane reprised the role of Blackbeard in Pirates of the Caribbean in Disneyland and Walt Disney World, as well as the interactive quest A Pirate's Adventure: Treasure of the Seven Seas at Magic Kingdom.

-In 2013, he played King Brahmwell in Bryan Singer's Jack the Giant Slayer.
+In 2013 he played King Brahmwell in Bryan Singer's Jack the Giant Slayer.

-Since 2010, McShane has narrated the opening teases for each round of ESPN's coverage of The Open Championship.
-In 2012, McShane had a guest role for two episodes as Murder Santa, a sadistic serial killer in the 1960s in the second season of American Horror Story.
+Since 2010 McShane has narrated the opening teases for each round of ESPN's coverage of The Open Championship.
+In 2012 McShane had a guest role for two episodes as Murder Santa, a sadistic serial killer in the 1960s in the second season of American Horror Story.
 In 2016, he joined the cast of Game of Thrones in Season 6 as Septon Ray.

-McShane announced in 2017 that a script for a two-hour Deadwood film was submitted by creator David Milch to HBO and that a film was close to happening. "[A] two-hour movie script has been delivered to HBO.
+McShane announced in 2017 that a script for a two-hour Deadwood film had been submitted by creator David Milch to HBO and that a film was close to happening. "[A] two-hour movie script has been delivered to HBO.
 If they don't deliver [a finished product], blame them," McShane said.
 The film began production in October 2018.
 Deadwood: The Movie was released on 31 May 2019, concluding the story of the series.